 -mask

-The Hacker’s New Power Tool – eBPF
+What is eBPF?
+The Hacker’s New Power Tool for Linux

-When hackers launch an attack, they face several challenges.
-One of these challenges is bypassing the organization’s defense systems without being caught.
-These defense systems include Network firewalls, WAF, EDR/XDR, etc. Another challenge is maintaining persistence in an endpoint while evading detection by the user or the monitoring systems in place.
+Another challenge is maintaining persistence in an endpoint while evading detection by the user or the monitoring systems in place.
 To overcome these obstacles, hackers rely on a large arsenal of malicious techniques documented in MITRE ATT&CK once they become known.

 For example, a hacker attempting to bypass defense and monitoring systems and make their intrusion attempt look legitimate on the target machine can use process injection and Defense Evasion techniques.
 Furthermore, to maintain a foothold on the breached endpoint, that hacker would use persistence techniques.
-As security products keep getting better at mitigating these sophisticated techniques, hackers continuously investigate new technologies, system services, operating system internal subsystems, and more to create new methods that security products fail to catch.

-General Architecture & Components
+General Architecture & Components of eBPF

 When compiling the eBPF program into byte code using Clang or LLVM compilers and loading it to the kernel using the bpf system call, the program will get to the eBPF Verifier.
-The Verifier will perform (in kernel context – ring0) a series of tests to check that the eBPF program has the required capabilities (see Required Privileges & Capabilities section) and that the program is safe to be loaded and will not crash or hang the system.
+The Verifier will perform (in kernel context – ring0) a series of tests to check that the eBPF has the required capabilities (see Required Privileges & Capabilities section) and that the program is safe to be loaded and will not crash or hang the system.

 After the Verifier approves that the program is permitted and safe to be loaded, it will continue to the eBPF JIT (Just in Time) compiler.
 The eBPF JIT compiler will translate the program’s byte code into machine code and attach it to the correct kernel hook points.
 This is the general flow of compiling and loading an eBPF program.